 What Should I Do If I Get a CDR Notice?

 Social Security will send you a notice to inform you that a medical review is being started.
 You are able to submit medical and employment evidence to be considered as part of the review.

-Social Security in most cases will ask you to complete the SSA-454-BK, Continuing Disability Review Report.
+Social Security in most cases will ask you to complete the complete the SSA-454-BK, Continuing Disability Review Report.
 This report will ask you for medical information for the previous twelve-month period including medical conditions, treatment received, and medications.
 There are also questions regarding Education and Training, Vocational Rehabilitation and Employment, and Daily Activities.

 If you have a permanent disability, you may be sent a Continuing Disability Report Short Form, which is a short version of the SSA-454-BK.
 This form is sent from the Social Security central office in Baltimore.

 Once the SSA-454-BK is completed and returned, the file is sent to the Disability Determination Bureau (DDB) for review.
 The DDB uses an Eight-Step Sequential Evaluation process.

 Step 1 – Are you engaging in substantial gainful activity (SGA)?